ovn-org/ovn/Documentation/intro/install/fedora.rst

 ``ovn-host-debuginfo`` and ```ovn-vtep-debuginfo```.

-You can also have the above commands automatically run the Open vSwitch unit tests.
+You can also have the above commands automatically run the OVN unit tests.
 This can take several minutes.

 ::